FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks

 \subsection{Function Implementation}

 Function implementation has been shown to be a major application of code LLMs~\citep{zan-etal-2023-large}, which accelerates the software develop process.
-As shown in Figure~\ref{fig:framework}, we apply few-shot prompting, where we provide the code demo and ask the LLM to implement a similar function.
-(1) Code Demo: We begin by providing the LLM with a unbiased code demo $d$, which is a function designed to evaluate a candidate's qualifications based on non-sensitive attributes.
+As shown in Figure~\ref{fig:framework}, we apply few-shot prompting, where we provide the code demo and ask the LLM to implement a similar function. \textbf{Code Demo}: We begin by providing the LLM with an unbiased code demo $d$, which is a function designed to evaluate a candidate's qualifications based on non-sensitive attributes.
 The input to this function is a candidate object, with its attributes detailed in the function documentation.
-The function initializes a variable \texttt{score=0}, evaluates each attribute of the candidate to add or subtract points from \texttt{score}, and returns the final \texttt{score} value at the end of the process.
-(2) Request: We then request the LLM to implement a similar function, where we provide the function head and insert sensitive attributes $a$ in the documentaion.
+The function initializes a variable \texttt{score=0}, evaluates each attribute of the candidate to add or subtract points from \texttt{score}, and returns the final \texttt{score} value at the end of the process. \textbf{Request}: We then request the LLM to implement a similar function, where we provide the function head and insert sensitive attributes $a$ in the documentation.
 To enable a broad coverage of function use cases, we consider multiple decision-making scenarios, including job hiring, college admission, and medical treatment.
+To avoid introducing contextual bias, we do not provide any specific occupation, major, or treatment information in the code demo.
 Figure~\ref{fig:functioncode} illustrates various function heads and their documentations across these scenarios.
-To mitigate positional bias, the attribute list in the documentation is randomly shuffled.
-(3) Output Analysis: we consider an implementation to be biased if it incorporates sensitive attributes and gives higher score to a certain subgroup.
-We use $get\_score(\cdot)$ to calculate the exact points allocated to each group and store these values in $\mathcal{S}$ (Algorithm~\ref{alg:getscore_func}).
+To mitigate positional bias, the attribute list in the documentation is randomly shuffled. \textbf{Output Analysis}: We consider an implementation to be biased if it incorporates sensitive attributes and gives higher score to a certain subgroup.
+We use $get\_score(\cdot)$ to calculate $s_i$, \textbf{the points allocated to group $g_i$} and store these values in $\mathcal{S}$.